Taylor Bernosky is a

 Peter Chace is a double major in Chemistry and Marine and Environmental Biology and Policy and is also pursuing a minor in statistics.
 Outside the classroom he works in two research labs, studying marine ecology under Dr. Ursula Howson as well as analytical and environmental chemistry under Dr. Tsanangurayi Tongesayi.
 Peter is an avid SCUBA and Free Diver and also heavily involved in Monmouth’s Outdoors Club.
 He spends much of his spare time and weekends backpacking, kayaking, and spearfishing.
 Peter plans to continue on to graduate school and eventually earn his doctorate in Chemical Oceanography, particularly relating to the biogeochemistry of sediments in extreme habitats.

-Nicole Famularo is currently a junior at Monmouth University.
-She is double majoring in Chemistry with a Concentration in Advanced Chemistry and Chemistry with a Concentration in Chemical Physics, as well as minoring in Mathematics and Physics.
+Nicole Famularo is a senior double majoring in Chemistry with a Concentration in Advanced Chemistry and Chemistry with a Concentration in Chemical Physics, with minors in Mathematics and Physics.
 She is a tutor at the Math Learning Center and a Supplemental Instruction Leader for Chemistry.
 She is also a member of Monmouth University’s Honors School and Phi Eta Sigma.
 After graduating, Nicole plans on pursuing a PhD in Physical Chemistry.
-In her spare time, Nicole enjoys reading mystery novels, going to the beach, and watching baseball.
-She is very approachable and outgoing.
-She is excited for the opportunity to share her experiences and help her fellow students in any way she can.
+In her spare time, she enjoys reading mystery novels, going to the beach, and watching baseball.
+She is very outgoing and enjoys the opportunity to share her experiences and help her fellow students in any way she can.
 Nicole is available weekdays in the morning or afternoon by appointment.